-The development will consist of up to 1,400 new homes, of which 25 per cent will be affordable housing and will transform the 74 acre (30 hectare) site, which adjoins Rochester’s historic town centre and the new railway station.
-The scheme has an anticipated gross development value of over £400million and will provide a new primary school, nursery, hotel, bar and restaurant, gym, healthcare facilities, office space and a number of retail units, together with 10 acres of open space including a 2.5km riverside walk.
+The development adjoins Rochester's historic town centre and the railway station, and will consist of up to 1,400 homes, of which 25% will be affordable housing, transforming the 74-acre (30 hectare) site by providing a new primary school, nursery, hotel, bar and restaurant, gym, healthcare facilities, office space and a number of retail units, together with 10 acres of open space including a 2.5km riverside walk.

 Artists commissioned by FrancisKnight will work closely with the design teams to fully integrate and embed the public art, which will encompass permanent and temporary artworks that act as focal points and functional landmarks to engage the community.

 Artist Katayoun Dowlatshahi has been appointed to work with the landscape architects LUC on a landscape and furniture commission.